harvardinformatics/snpArcher/README.md

 For the Freebayes workflow, the file `intervals_fb.bed` contains the intervals used to partition the genome.
 Again, something on the order of 1000 to 10k intervals is probably fine (just count the number of lines in this file using `wc -l intervals_fb.bed`).

 If you dont get the desired number of intervals, you can change `minNmer` in the config file; increasing the value will result in fewer intervals, decreasing it will create more.
-You can also look at the `interval_algo.out` file in the `intervalFiles` directory to see what the maximum interval length is for each minNmer.
-You can use this information to select a minNmer that doesn't create too large of intervals which can slow down the workflow.
+You can also look at the `interval_algo.out` file in the `intervalFiles` directory to see how many intervals get created for each Nmer we found in your genome assembly and also the maximum interval length for each `minNmer`.
+You can use this information to select a `minNmer` that doesn't create too large of intervals, which can slow down the workflow.

 NOTE: a perfect assembly with no N's will have as many intervals as there are chromosomes.

 #### BAM -> VCF workflows
-To run GATK4, type the following on the command line:
+Once you are satisfied with how the genome will get split into intervals, to run GATK4, type the following on the command line:
 ```
 sbatch run_bam2vcf_gatk.sh
 ```